Home Mortgage Disclosure Act: Who reports HMDA data?

 US financial institutions must report HMDA data to their regulator if they meet certain criteria, such as having assets above a specific threshold.
 The criteria are different for depository and non-depository institutions and are available on the FFIEC website.
 Additional information on institutional and transactional coverage for HMDA data collection years 2017 and onward can be found on the CFPB's regulation implementation page.
 The datasets containing information on HMDA reporters are the HMDA Panel and HMDA Transmittal Sheet.

-In 2012, there were 7,400 institutions that reported a total of 18.7 million HMDA records.
+Beginning with the 2024 data release in June 2025, the CFPB did not produce the HMDA Reporter Panel, a file that had previously provided institution-level information including asset size, LEI, RSSD ID, Other Lender Code, and identifiers linking HMDA reporters to datasets such as the National Information Center.
+The Reporter Panel is not required by HMDA or Regulation C. According to HMDA compliance software vendor RATA Associates, the CFPB stated the Panel is "unlikely to be produced as it is out of the operational scope authorized for HMDA Operations."
+The Panel was also absent from the preliminary 2025 data release in March 2026.
+The CFPB also did not publish its annual Reportable HMDA Data reference chart for 2025 data collection, ending a series that had run from 2018 through 2024.
+The absence of these products complicates identification of the assets, ownership, and institutional scope of individual HMDA reporters.